 Bug-fix B: It is asserted that when nnpfc_purpose has a value other than value 5, the variable numOutputPics is not derived and it should be derived.

 Proposal 3: It is proposed to either define a new syntax element for specifying the bit depth of chroma sample values in the input integer tensor or to define the semantics of an existing syntax element to apply to chroma samples in addition to the luma samples.

+In v2, specification text is provided for additional aspects that were agreed.

 Introduction